 These are all valid points, but, in my opinion, not enough to warrant keeping this secret.
 First off, if you are in a loving, sharing relationship, you are there to support each other.
 Ideally your husband will to help you through your recovery process.
 We all enter marriages in sickness and in health and allowing him to support you is important not just for your recovery but for the long term health of your relationship.
 Many people want to try to recover by themselves without telling their partners, however, eating disorders thrive in isolation.
 By keeping them secret, you keep the fire going that continues to ignite the eating disorder.
 Think about some of the reasons that you don’t want to tell him.
 Perhaps you are afraid that by telling him, you will no longer be able to hold onto your eating disorder any longer.
 Perhaps you are afraid of the way he will act around you or that he will monitor your food intake.
-You might want to bring him into couples counseling with an eating disorder specialist to help you explain to him what’s going on.
+You might want to bring him into couples counseling Napa and allow him to see your eating disorder specialist to help you explain to him what’s going on.
 He might have the instinct to fix it.
 It’s your responsibility to let him know that it’s not his issue to fix, but to tell him what you do need.
 Getting this secret out will help you to feel less anxious and stressed out about it.
 Often, partners do know that something is going on and the longer it goes on, the more it can drive a wedge between the two of you.

 If you don’t have faith that your relationship is loving and supportive and you don’t believe that it would survive this disclosure, I would definitely recommend couples counseling.